BiblioFile-AI/bookshelf-scanner-ecs7036/README.md

 GOOGLE_BOOKS_API_KEY_4=
 ```

 Only the first key of each is required to run the app.
 The remaining slots can be left blank and are used for automatic rotation if you have additional keys.
+You will need to generate own API key for both Gemini and Google Books.

 Run the server from inside the `backend/` directory, so the relative data paths (`../data/api_cache.json`, etc.) resolve correctly: